 Other popular steakhouses include Brother Sebastian’s (rated the best steakhouse by our local newspaper – I don’t agree), Omaha Prime (for more of a fine-dining steakhouse experience),

-If you are interested in an “old-school” steakhouse experience, you may what to make a trip to Gorat’s (famous for being Warren Buffet’s favorite place), Cascio’s, or Johnny’s Cafe.
+If you are interested in an “old-school” steakhouse experience, you may want to make a trip to Gorat’s (famous for being Warren Buffet’s favorite place), Cascio’s, or Johnny’s Cafe.

 If you love prime rib, give The Pink Poodle in Crescent, IA a chance.